-Source Type Example Evidence Date of Source Written communication from addressee / addressee's company Copy of communication Date of document Telephone communication with addressee / addressee's company Record of the response to personal identifier question, copy of record and telephone number Date of communication Requests for other journals Copy of request card Date of request Reader Enquiry cards Copy of reader enquiry card Date of enquiry, postmark or distribution of the issue which contained the card Web based reader enquiry form Record of the response to the personal identifier question, copy of record and email address/telephone number Date of communication Email communication from addressee / addressee's company Record of the response to Personal Identifier Question and copy of communication Date of email Competition entries - paper Copy of the entry Date of entry
+Source Type Example Evidence Date of Source

+Written Copy of communication Date of document

+communication from

+addressee /

+addressee's company

+Telephone Record of the response to personal Date of communication

+communication with identifier question, copy of record

+addressee / and telephone number

+addressee's company

+Requests for other Copy of request card Date of request

+journals

+Reader Enquiry cards Copy of reader enquiry card Date of enquiry, postmark or distribution of the issue which

+contained the card

+Web based reader Record of the response to the Date of communication

+enquiry form personal identifier question, copy of

+record and email address/telephone

+number

-- 1 60 Competition entries - web Record of the response to the personal identifier question, copy Date of entry of record and email address / telephone number Press cuttings Copy of the cutting, which includes issue date or complete publication Cover date of the publication or the first day of the cover date month Published directories that are publicly available Copy of the directory Month and year of publication date.
+Email communication Record of the response to Personal Date of email from addressee / Identifier Question and copy of addressee's company communication Competition entries - paper Copy of the entry Date of entry Competition entries - web Record of the response to the personal identifier question, copy of record and email address / telephone number Date of entry Press cuttings Copy of the cutting, which includes issue date or complete publication Cover date of the publication or the first day of the cover date month Published directories that are publicly available Copy of the directory Month and year of publication date.
 E.g. Cover date is 2013/2014 the date is 1st January 2013 unless an actual publication date is shown Exhibition attendee lists Copy of list, invoices / suppliers statement Last day of Exhibition Suppliers / business lists Copy of list, invoices / suppliers statement Date of acquisition of list Business cards- if signed and dated Copy of the Business Card Date of signature on card Website data Method and date of contact must be recorded.
-A hard or soft copy of the page which contains the sourced data plus the site's home page must be retained Either a specific date within the published text on the webpage, or a copyright date (where the 1st of the year should be used - e.g. © 2013 = 1/1/2013) Note: If there is no date on the website then it is unlikely source can be used for ABC purposes (a screen print date generated by the user's computer is not acceptable) unless the data has been validated by ABC's source validation service.
+A hard or soft copy of the page which contains the sourced data plus the site's home page must be retained Either a specific date within the published text on the webpage, or a copyright date (where the 1st of the year should be used - e.g. © $2013 = 1/1/2013$) Note: If there is no date on the website then it is unlikely source can be used for ABC purposes (a screen print date generated by the user's computer is not acceptable) unless the data has been validated by ABC's source validation service.

-\If you are sourcing large quantities of data from websites we recommend you tell us at the time of collection and would like to remind you that it is your responsibility to ensure you are legally entitled to use and store the data for the purposes of the ABC claim and audit.
+remind you that it is your responsibility to ensure you are legally entitled to use and store the data for the purposes of the ABC claim and audit.
 We may ask you to make a declaration that internet sites used as sources are third party.
 It may be acceptable to use other methods of record keeping or audit as long as you obtain our written agreement.